cava1ry/732Tech_Demo/README.md

 ### ☕ 2.
 Required Tools

-Make sure you have the following installed:
+Make sure you have the following installed to your computer:
 - **Node.js** (v18+ recommended)
 - **npm** (comes with Node.js)